ossrs/srs-unity/README.md

 It also allows multiple Unity Games to communicate by WebRTC.
 And there should be a set of new use scenarios for Unity+WebRTC+SRS, that you can finger out and please let us know

+## Environments

+We have tested on:

+* Unity editor `2021.3.16f1c1 LTS`, other latest LTS versions should work well also.
+* WebRTC 2.4+, because CaptureStream API changed, see [#2](https://github.com/ossrs/srs-unity/issues/2) for detail.

 <a name="usage"></a>

 ## Setting up project